Francimaria/hate_speech_bias_feature_public/README.md

 ### Requirements and installation:

-This code requires Python >= 3.6.5, Zeugma, Scikit-learn, Pandas, NLTK, Matplotlib.
+This code requires Python >= 3.6.5, Zeugma, Scikit-learn, Pandas, NLTK, and Matplotlib.
 Environment can be installed using the following command:

 ```bash
 $ cd path_fold